Facilitating Participation in the Faculty's Open Access Policy

 Once a paper is accepted for publication, attempt to retain enough copyrights to share openly a copy of the article.
 This can be done a couple of ways:

-- by adding a brief statement to the publication agreement securing additional rights to share;
+If the publisher doesn't allow sharing you MAY opt to: add a brief statement to the publication agreement securing additional rights to share;

 For a more detailed description of step-by-step process to retain